Home Performance Trustees Professional Associations Bylaws

 • The TOD's Investment Committee, Social Responsibility in Investment Committee, and Audit Committee meet separately to conduct in-depth analyses of policies, performance and procedures

-• The DIT's five investment managers are required to attend at least one board meeting a year
+• The DIT's investment managers are required to attend at least one board meeting a year